-He was invited by The Banff Center of the Arts, Western Front, Next Five Minutes, Bauhaus University, Kunstradio, Tate Modern, Walker Art Center, Govett-Brewster Art Gallery, Deep Wireless, Musicprotokol, AV Festival and so on.
+He was invited by The Banff Center of the Arts, Western Front, Next Five Minutes, Bauhaus University, Kunstradio, Tate Modern, Walker Art Center, Govett-Brewster Art Gallery, Deep Wireless, Musicprotokol, AV Festival, Instal, Cut & Splice, FON and so on.

 See other sources on him: Yahoo.com Google Books.